fingerprintjs/fingerprintjs-pro-spa/README.md

 ### Caching

-The SDK can be configured to cache the visitor data in memory, in session storage, or in local storage.
+The SDK can cache the visitor data in session storage (default), in local storage, or in memory.
-The default is in session storage.
-This setting can be controlled using the `cacheLocation` option when creating the Fpjs client.
+You can specify the `cacheLocation` option when creating the Fpjs client.

-To use the session storage mode, no additional options need are required as this is the default setting.
-To configure the SDK to cache data using local storage, set `cacheLocation` as follows:

 ```js
 const fpjsClient = new FpjsClient({